Collusion/pickmybrain/README.txt

 	replace  ( keeps the old indexed data intact until the new indexer run is 100% completed, starts from scratch )

+	merge    ( for delta index grow method only; merges the delta index and the main index together to maintain indexing speed advantages over time )

 OR

 3. Run indexer automatically by setting an appropiate indexing interval.